stabilaprotocol/wallet-cli/README.md

 ### Run a web wallet

-- connect to fullNode and solidityNode
+- connect to fullNode

-    Take a look at: [java-stabila deployment](https://stabilaprotocol.github.io/documentation-en/developers/deployment/)
+    Take a look at: [java-stabila deployment](https://github.com/stabilaprotocol/stabila-deployment)
-    Run both fullNode and solidity node in either your local PC or remote server.

-    NOTE: These nodes would consume a lot of memory and CPU.
+    NOTE: The wallet-cli node would consume a lot of memory and CPU.
 Please be aware if you do not use wallet, just kill them.
 - compile and run web wallet

     ```console